pranayrp/portfolio/README.md

 This is Pranay Raj and this is my public portfolio for Telling Stories with Data at CMU

 # About me
-I'm studying Entertainment Industry Management at CMU.
-I love films and could watch them all day.
-I've recently grown really fond of cooking and hope to get better at it!
+Currently enrolled in the Master of Entertainment Industry Management program at Carnegie Mellon University, I am gaining a comprehensive understanding of the analytical and business aspects of the global entertainment industry.
+My background includes hands-on experience in both the creative and business facets of the film and television fields.
+Drawing upon a well-established proficiency in interpersonal skills, agreements, and negotiations, I possess a profound enthusiasm for the acquisition, distribution, and licensing components of the entertainment industry.

 # What I hope to learn
-I struggle with data visualizations.
-I find words much easier than graphs and charts.
-I hope to get better at data visualization.
+I have always struggle with data visualizations.
+While communicating data, I find words much easier to use than graphs and charts.
+However, I am well aware that images are more effective and easily understandable.
+I therefore hope to get better at visualizing and communicating data through visual means.

 # Work
 You can find all my work below!